michielplatteau/CCBDA_project/README.md

  Working environments:
 Also during the week we discuss and exchange ideas via a social media and we present the progress that we are doing, help each other when someone has a problem in his part.
 For dividing the tasks we were using the Trello platform in order to share the plan and the tasks advancement with everyone.
-For uploading the work done we used this Github repo in which we gathered the work of each member.
+For uploading the work done we used this GitHub repo in which we gathered the work of each member.

 # Description of the main problems encountered and the solutions implemented regarding coding, team organization, services, and resources used.